-We invite your parish to observe TEAM W Month in August.
-TEAM W Month is one way to focus on how well we are welcoming parishioners of all abilities.
-Please consider this month or another more convenient month for your parish to renew your commitment to intentionally welcoming parishioners of all abilities.
-The TEAM W Month Workbook for Roman Catholic faith communities is provided to encourage your participation.
+Inclusion Awareness Day is one way to focus on how well we are welcoming parishioners with disabilities in our parishes.
+We invite your parish to observe Inclusion Awareness Day the second weekend in October.
+Please consider this date or another date in the fall to renew your parish's commitment to intentionally including parishioners of all abilities.
+The Inclusion Awareness Day Workbook for Roman Catholic faith communities is provided to encourage your participation.

-Since 1996 TEAM W: That Every Ability May Worship has grown into a national, interfaith movement.
-Congregations in the Chicago area and across the United States have used our website of educational materials, our TEAM W and Junior TEAM W Awards cash grants and the annual TEAM W Month to let parishioners of all abilities know that they are welcome and that they truly belong in our worshipping communities.
+Since 1996 TEAM Belong has grown into a national, interfaith movement.
+Congregations in the Chicago area and across the United States have used our materials, Open Hearts Awards and Junior Open Hearts Awards cash grants and annual Inclusion Awareness Day celebrations to become accessible and welcoming to worshippers with disabilities.

-Please join us in opening hearts, minds and doors to parishioners of all abilities, not only during TEAM W Month, but every day of the year.
+Please join us in opening hearts, minds and doors to parishioners of all abilities, not only on Inclusion Awareness Day, but every day of the year.
 Together we can ensure that parishioners with differing abilities and their families can share their gifts, enjoy their full Baptismal rights and build up the Kingdom as co-workers in our worshipping communities.

-2012 TEAM W Award winning St. Charles Borromeo parish, Brooklyn, NY, created a Prayer and Contemplation Garden along the north side of the church to offer solace to parishioners with emotional and physical health concerns.
+2012 Open Hearts Award winning St. Charles Borromeo parish, Brooklyn, NY, created a Prayer and Contemplation Garden along the north side of the church to offer solace to parishioners with emotional and physical health concerns.

-TEAM W: THAT EVERY ABILITY MAY WORSHIP AND FATHER HENRI NOUWEN
+INCLUSION IN WORSHIP AND FATHER HENRI NOUWEN

-Father Henri Nouwen laid the theological framework for TEAM W: That Every Ability May Worship with his keynote address, The Vulnerable Journey.
-In his talk at the 1996 TEAM W: That Every Ability May Worship Conference, Father Nouwen challenges us to place the most vulnerable in the center of liturgical life.
+Father Henri Nouwen laid the theological framework for Inclusion in Worship with his keynote address, The Vulnerable Journey.
+In his talk at the 1996 Inclusion in Worship Conference, Father Nouwen challenges us to place the most vulnerable in the center of liturgical life.